How to become a quality control assistant

 University

-You could do a foundation degree, higher national diploma or degree, which includes quality control options, for example:
+You could do a foundation degree, higher national diploma or degree.

 - production management